 - Extend the Shoal Creek Trail from Lady Bird Lake to the Shoal Creek headwaters near Highway 183.
-When complete, the Trail will span over 10 miles and link destinations such as the Domain, Pickle Research Center, the University of Texas, and Downtown Austin.
-The new Trail will expand Austin’s urban trail network by connecting the Shoal Creek Trail to the Northern Walnut Creek Trail to the north and to the Butler Hike and Bike Trail and the regional Violet Crown Trail to the south.
+When complete, the Trail will span 13 miles and link destinations such as the Domain, Pickle Research Center, the University of Texas, and Downtown Austin.
+The new Trail will expand Austin’s urban trail network by connecting the Shoal Creek Trail to the Walnut Creek Trail to the north and to the Butler Hike and Bike Trail and the regional Violet Crown Trail to the south.

 - Connect the Trail to the community.
 The improved Trail will create a green transportation coordinate that connects neighborhoods, schools and popular parks and major employment centers.
 It will provide opportunities for our kids and families to explore the natural world of Shoal Creek and connect people to the history of Austin, which can be told along the banks of the creek.

 The Shoal Creek Trail: Vision to Action Plan is the result of a yearlong public process facilitated in partnership with the City of Austin Public Works Department.
 Thank you to the diverse stakeholders that guided the development of the Plan, including the 70+ member Community Advisory Group, the Technical Advisory Group comprised of more than 10 public entities, and a team of skilled consultants.

 Thank you for sharing your ideas and vision at the Shoal Creek Trail: Vision to Action Plan Community Workshops in 2017.
 There were three Community Workshops at North, South, and Central locations along Shoal Creek.
 Meeting details and materials can be found below.